 Boolean search writing is a skill that recruiters need to know directly in order to get meaningful candidate search results from a wide range of software, and is therefore, a core skill you need to develop if you wish to be a successful recruiter.
 However, fully constructed Boolean search strings can look both confusing and complex, and therefore, difficult to write.
 But don’t worry, because they aren’t!

 Dynamics ATS Power Search has full support for Boolean operators.
 Here are the most common to get you started.

 The AND operator is inclusionary and thus limits your search.

 It should be used for targeting required skills, experience, technologies, or titles you would like to limit your results to.
 Unless you are searching for common words, with every AND you add to your Boolean query, the fewer results you will typically get.

 Example: Java AND Oracle AND SQL AND AJAX

-On most Internet search engines and LinkedIn, every space is an “implied AND,” and you don’t have to type it, as every blank space is interpreted as an AND operator.
+In Dynamics ATS and on most Internet search engines and LinkedIn, every space is an “implied AND,” and you don’t have to type it, as every blank space is interpreted as an AND operator.

 Example: Java Oracle SQL AJAX

 The OR operator offers flexible inclusion, and typically broadens your search results.